Real Estate Website Development: Must-Have Features, Costs & Timeframes

 1. Real Estate Website Design Prototyping & Development

-After that, you move to design development and website functionality implementation that combines front-end and back-end coding.
+After your highly-skilled development team successfully finishes this step, you can move to design development and website functionality implementation that combines front-end and back-end coding.
 The framework that is put in place will probably be due to the use of PHP, Laravel, or another of the better-known templates that are on the market.

 2. 3rd Parties Integrations